harman-pm2/oci-token-exchange-action/CONTRIBUTING.md

 2. **Integration to Develop:**
    - Create a [pull request](#pull-request-process) targeting the `develop` branch.
    - Address review comments and ensure all checks pass.
-   - Squash commits if necessary to maintain a clean history.
    - After approval, a repository maintainer will merge your pull request into `develop`.
    - Verify all tests pass on the `develop` branch.